The Great Water Design Challenge Competition

 Water is a limited resource.
 More than 1,300 Illinois communities rely on water from Lake Michigan, inland surface water, and groundwater.
 Globally, more than two billion people are affected by water stress due to growing demands on water supplies and the increasing effects of climate change.
 Water is essential to all life.
 We must be responsible for its future.

 In this Great Water Challenge, student teams will compete in research and design thinking to create innovative responses and solutions to address their selected water challenge.
 Teams will be provided with access to research, prototyping, and presentation materials to address their selected challenge.
 Experts will also be available for questions, conversations and insights as team work.

 - Invasive Species

-The Challenge is open to teams of 3-4 high school students and their sponsor(s).
+The Challenge is open to teams of 4-5 middle school or high school students and their sponsor(s).
 Teams must arrange for their own transportation.
 Continental breakfast, lunch, and snacks will be provided.
 Awards will be presented to top performing teams.
 Space is limited to the first 20 schools that register.

 Problem-Based Learning Design Institute